First Dude (horse)

-First Dude (foaled March 27, 2007 in Florida) is an American Thoroughbred racehorse.
+First Dude (March 27, 2007 – September 23, 2026) was an American Thoroughbred racehorse.
 He was sired by Stephen Got Even, who in turn was a son of leading sire A.P.
 Indy.
-He is out of the mare Run Sarah Run, who is the daughter of Smart Strike.
+First Dude is out of the mare Run Sarah Run, who is the daughter of Smart Strike.
 The name refers to the nickname of former First Gentleman of Alaska Todd Palin.

 Three-year-old season

 First Dude did not race as a two-year-old.
 He broke his maiden on January 30, 2010, at Gulfstream Park in a one-mile maiden special weight race that he finished in 1:37 flat with a 77 Beyer speed figure.
 After that, First Dude placed or showed in seven graded stakes events (6 Grade 1 and one grade 2 race) during the remainder of 2010.

 In April, he finished third in the Grade 1 one and one eighth mile Blue Grass Stakes behind Kentucky Derby starters Stately Victor and Paddy O'Prado (also a stablemate trained by Romans) on the synthetic surface at Keeneland Race Course.

 On the third Saturday of May, First Dude ran in the Grade 1 Preakness Stakes at 1 mile and 3/16 at Pimlico Race Course.
 He was listed as a 20-1 long shot on the morning line, breaking from post 11 in a field of twelve.
 When the gates opened, he rushed to the front and overtook Kentucky Derby winner Super Saver to grab the lead passing the stands for the first time.
 On the front end, First Dude set some strenuous fractions: 1/4 mile in 22-4/5, 1/2 mile down the back stretch in 46-2/5 and 3/4 of a mile in 1:11-1/5.
 Around the final turn, both Lookin At Lucky and Caracortado passed First Dude.
 Then he dug in and fought back to even terms with Lookin At Lucky at the 1/8 pole.
 In the last 100 yards, Lookin At Lucky pulled in front and won the Preakness Stakes by one length.

-In June, First Dude finished third to Drosselmeyer in the Belmont Stakes at 1-1/2 miles in New York.
+In June, First Dude finished third to Drosselmeyer in the Belmont Stakes at 1 1/2 miles in New York.
 On the first Saturday of August, he finished third to old rival Lookin At Lucky in the Grade 1 Haskell Invitational Handicap at one and one eighth miles at Monmouth Park in New Jersey.
 On the last Saturday of August, he finished third in the Grade 1 "Mid-Summer Derby" to Afleet Express in the Travers Stakes at one and a quarter miles at Saratoga Race Course.
 On the last Saturday of September, First Dude finished third to Morning Line in the grade two Pennsylvania Derby at one and an eighth miles at Philadelphia Park.